polluterofminds/nelumbo/src/components/API/Docs/GettingStarted.md

   -d id="3"
 ```

 Examples from some of the main methods you will use against your Filecoin node will be documented throughout this section of the application.
+For full documentation of the available Filecoin Lotus API methods, checkout the official docs.

 ### Spotted an Error?